BeSpunky/angular-zen/wiki/Modules/AsyncModule/LazyLoaderService.md

 # LazyLoaderService
-In some cases it is necessary to load a script/style file programatically instead of predefining it in the html directly.

-This service surves that exact purpose, while also keeping track of loaded files to avoid loading them multiple times.
+This service loads a script/style file programmatically, while also keeping track of loaded files to avoid loading them multiple times.

 # How to use
 1. Import `AsyncModule` into your app: